Better Living Through Chemistry

 “LMU students really embrace the mission’s tenet of educating the whole person,” Jarvis said.
 “I see it in their dedication to their coursework, outside the classroom, in their service to others.
 And likewise, the faculty is equally as dedicated.”

 Jarvis describes her teaching style as employing aspects of the Socratic method, while bringing in current examples and those from her own research that directly relate to the fundamental principles being studied.
 Her courses include “Physical Chemistry,” “Physical Chemistry Lab,” “Quantum Chemistry” and “Wine Chemistry,” among others.

 Prior to LMU, Jarvis was a Science Policy Advisor for the U.S. Senate and National Institute of Standards and Technology and taught for periods at both Kenyon College and Gordon College.

-Outside of the lab, Jarvis is an avid triathlete who trades the morning traffic for bike rides to work, paints and sculpts, has two young sons and isn’t shy about her love of quantum mechanics.
+Outside of the lab, Jarvis is an avid triathlete who trades the morning traffic for bike rides to work.
+She also paints and sculpts in her spare time, has two young sons, and isn’t shy about her love of quantum mechanics.

-What advice does Jarvis have for new and incoming Lions?
+What advice does Jarvis have for future Lions?

-“Develop relationships with other students and faculty,” Jarvis said.
+“Develop relationships with other students and faculty,” she said.
 “And office hours are not an inconvenience, please visit.”